spring2go/geekstore/README.md

 ├── java
 │   └── io
 │       └── geekstore
-│           ├── ApiClient.java # GraphQL API client for test，has switch to support admin or shop mode.
+│           ├── ApiClient.java # GraphQL API client for test, has switch to support admin or shop mode.
 │           ├── ApiException.java # API call exception
 │           ├── GeekShopGraphQLTest.java # Annotation for GraphQL test(base on SpringBootTest)
 │           ├── MockDataService.java # A service for creating mock data via the GraphQL API